Types of Exception in blue prism

 Such an exception must be reported to be manually investigated and not re-attempted.

 When a login system exception occurs, no work queue items should be marked with an exception (any current case should be put back into the queue – pending and untagged).
-Support staff should be notified by email or alert.
+The support staff should be notified by email or alert.

 If logic has been specified in the SDD and Security Policy documents to allow automated password changes, the exception detail should be interrogated for the text ‘Password Change Required’ and a Password Change component used.